 In addition to being very active with the Tauber Institute, Joel Tauber remains an active business executive and community leader.
 His companies currently process scrap materials for the stainless steel industry, and supply plastic parts for Chap Stick and Sanford Pens.
 His previous business activities were as a nut and bolt and plastic supplier to the automotive industry and plastic supplier to the computer industry.

 Joel Tauber is also a leader who believes in giving back to the community.
 He has a 50-year history of dedicated service, including local and national leadership positions with organizations such as the United Jewish Appeal, the United Israel Appeal and United Way.
 Tauber was a former co-chairman of the Greater Detroit Interfaith Round Table of Christians, Jews and Muslims.
 He was National Master Entrepreneur of the Year in 1990 and Michigan Socially Responsible Entrepreneur of the Year in 1994.
-He is also a member of the Advisory Committee to the President at the University of Michigan.
+He is also a member of the President's Advisory Group, which is a group of alumni and friends to the university.

 About Tauber Institute for Global Operations